JarettSisk/no-fluff-html-email-template/README.md

 -   [https://www.htmlemailcheck.com/check/](https://www.htmlemailcheck.com/check/) (free on first check.
 Refresh page for more free checks)

 -   [https://www.emailonacid.com/](https://www.emailonacid.com/ "https://www.emailonacid.com/") (free 7 day trial. $99/mo after.
-A very extensive service)
+Only 5 free tests during free trial)

 **A note on image embedding:**
 You have a few options when it comes to using images in  your HTML email template.